CES 2017: Gadget Finds on the CES Show Floor, Days 3 and 4

 Cardberry -- One dubious aspect of modern retail is that every store wants you to use a loyalty card when you make your purchases.
 (This problem is worse in Las Vegas, where every casino gives you a card to scan when you play, which can make your wallet George Costanza-thick.)
 The Cardberry replaces all loyalty cards with a single card, and unlike previous solutions, can hold an unlimited number of cards by storing the information in an iPhone app.
 This approach does require an extra step, though, since you must select the appropriate card in the app before using it.
 For barcode scanning, a LED in the card communicates barcode information directly back to the scanner and spoofs what’s printed on the card.
 It’s available now for $99, which includes a combination card charger and reader (so you can scan your other cards).
 At the booth, the company was showing off a $129 model with a chip reader and writer, which the rep said was currently available but not yet on its site.
 Cardberry doesn’t recommend that you use the $99 model for credit and debit cards due to lower security standards than are recommended for banks; it’s unclear whether this has been upgraded in the $129 model.

-Energysquare Wireless Charger -- I’ve seen a number of gizmos that add wireless charging to cellphones and portable electronics, usually via an inductive charging sticker that connects to a charging port; you then place the device on a pad to charge.
-The Energysquare is a little different; instead of a wireless connection, it has two metal contacts that touch the pad, which is more efficient than inductive charging.
-Currently on Kickstarter, pricing starts at €49 for a pad and five stickers; the company expects it to be generally available in May 2017 for $89.
+Energysquare Wireless Charger -- I’ve seen a number of gizmos that add wireless charging to mobile phones and portable electronics, usually via an inductive charging sticker that connects to the charging port; you then place the device on a pad to charge.
+The Energysquare is a little different; instead of an inductive approach, its charging bracket has two metal contacts that touch the pad, which is more efficient.
+Currently on Kickstarter, pricing starts at €49 for a pad and five brackets; the company expects it to be generally available in May 2017 for $89.

 10-Vins D-Vine -- I’m no wine connoisseur, so perhaps I’m missing the reason for D-Vine’s existence.
 It claims to be an in-home sommelier: place one of 10-Vins’ vacuum-sealed flasks in the device, and it reads the flask’s RFID chip and brings the wine to a perfect level of temperature and aeration.
 But it works only with wines supplied by 10-Vins in these flasks, which come in a large variety priced between $3 and $22 per glass.
 The entire device, which will cost $1200 when it ships in September 2017, will only interest wine lovers.
 But would an oenophile be willing to limit their range of available wines, or be unable to provide proper temperature and oxygenation on their own?